Justice For Our Loved Ones

 - Lack of Training – Nursing home employees should be thoroughly trained in the procedures necessary for the daily operation of their facility.
 When training is incomplete, accidents can occur.
 Inadequate training can lead to injuries and fatalities, and ultimately, a lawsuit.

 These are just some of the most common causes of nursing home lawsuits, but it is far from a comprehensive list.
-If you believe you have reason to file a lawsuit, it’s best to consult with an attorney about your options before proceeding.
+If you believe you have reason to file a lawsuit, it’s best to consult with an experienced nursing home abuse attorney about your options before proceeding.

 Forms of Nursing Home Negligence